r3shape/r3make/README.md

 - **Flexible Target Output**: Build executables (`.exe`), shared libraries (`.dll`/`.so`/`.dylib`), and static libraries (`.a`/`.lib`).
 - **Cross-Platform Design**: While currently built and maintained on Windows, future updates aim to support Linux and MacOS.

-- **Remote Dependencies** Automate your builds and other developer's by setting up your repository's `.r3make` directory, and leveraging the `gitdeps` pre build command.
+- **Remote Dependencies:** Automate your builds and other developer's by setting up your repository's `.r3make` directory, and leveraging the `gitdeps` pre build command.
 (Scroll down for more info on `remote dependencies`.)

 <br>